 Length: 16 bit field.
-The total length of the value portion of the TLV including sub-TLVs.
+The total length of the value portion of the TLV including Sub-TLVs.

 Route Type : 8 bit field.
 The type of the locator route.
-Supported types are the ones listed below and other other types MUST be ignored by the receiver.
+Supported types are the ones listed below and other other types MUST be ignored on receipt.